 Information for Mentors in the APA Mentorship Program

-APA Office on AIDS mentors participate in a two-year, distance-learning, mentorship program designed to prepare doctoral-level behavioral and social scientists for careers as independent researchers in the area of HIV/AIDS and health disparities among populations of color and other communities disproportionately affected by the virus.
-This program, entitled Cyber Mentors, utilizes state-of-the-art social media, e-collaboration and distance learning technologies (e.g., webcasts, online classrooms, etc.) to assist mentees achieve three major goals:
+APA Cyber Mentors participate in a two-year, distance-learning, mentorship program designed to prepare doctoral-level behavioral and social scientists for careers as independent researchers in the area of HIV/AIDS and health disparities among populations of color and other communities disproportionately affected by the virus.
+This program, entitled Cyber Mentors, utilizes state-of-the-art social media, e-collaboration and distance learning technologies (e.g., social media, webinars, etc.) to assist protégés with achieving three major goals:

-Develop and implement a career development plan focused on building the capacity to conduct independent research in the area of HIV/AIDS and communities of color;
+- Develop and implement a career development plan focused on building the capacity to conduct independent research in the area of HIV/AIDS, health disparities and communities of color.

-Conceptualize, draft, and submit a high-quality research application to an appropriate NIH funding mechanism; and,
+- Conceptualize, draft and submit a high-quality research application to an appropriate funding mechanism.

-The Cyber Mentors program, funded by the National Institute of Mental Health (NIMH), matches early career mentees with mentors who are leaders in the field with strong track records of receiving NIH-supported grants.
+The Cyber Mentors program, funded by the National Institute of Mental Health, matches early career protégés with mentors who are leaders in the field with strong track records of receiving National Institutes of Health-supported grants.

 Mentoring is conducted through regular interactions over the internet, by telephone, and at face-to-face meetings.
-In addition to one-on-one mentoring, mentees participate in monthly, interactive, web-based seminars that address various research, methodological, and administrative topics relevant to research careers in HIV/AIDS.
-Mentees also participate in small-group, research-development sessions every other month.
-These online, small-group sessions focus on the application of concepts learned in seminars to research proposals of mentees.
-Mentees also participate in a series of mock reviews where research proposals are reviewed, scored, and discussed at length.
+In addition to one-on-one mentoring, protégés participate in monthly, interactive, web-based seminars that address various research, methodological, administrative and ethical topics relevant to research careers in HIV/AIDS.
+Protégés also participate in small-group, research-development sessions every other month.
+These online, small-group sessions focus on the application of concepts learned in seminars to research proposals of protégés.
+Protégés also participate in a series of mock reviews where research proposals are reviewed, scored and discussed at length.

 What is Expected of Mentors?

-a. reading and commenting on drafts of mentee’s research proposals or manuscripts;
+a. reading and commenting on drafts of protégé’s research proposals or manuscripts,

-Assist the mentee in developing an individualized career development plan; and,
+- Assist the protégé in developing an individualized career development plan.

-Assist the mentee in developing and submitting an HIV/AIDS research proposal to an NIH institute and/or another funding agency.
+- Assist the protégé in developing and submitting an HIV/AIDS research proposal to an NIH institute and/or another funding agency.